YoungElPaso/Burndown-Chart/src/content/index.md

 ---
 title: The Fire Rises!
-A burndown chart
+(Or rather, it should fall).
+An Agile burndown chart.
 ---
 ## Agile Iteration Burndown Chart